-An exemplary scenario of a highly motivated student "Sil" is as follows:
+The following exemplary scenario of a highly motivated student "Sil" demonstrates how meaning negotiation is used.

 During a break one day in early ASL 112, the ASL student "Sil" asked what the sign was for a certain concept using his own idea, producing his own sign which was equivalent to ASL sign what looked as "EXACT/PERFECT."
 As the break time ran out, he put it on hold.